-Certain pronouncements have been issued by the IASB that are effective for accounting periods beginning on or after January 1, 2024.
-The Company has reviewed all other updates and determined that many of these updates are not applicable or consequential to the Company and have been excluded from discussion within the material accounting policy information.
+Certain pronouncements have been issued by the IASB that are effective for the Company's accounting period beginning on January 1, 2024.
+The Company has reviewed all other updates and determined that none are applicable or consequential to the Company and have been excluded from discussion within the material accounting policy information.